FarFetchd/clickitongue/README.md

 Get one with a long flexible arm, instead.
 For an example, I've been using the Nubwo N7 with Clickitongue, and it works quite nicely.
 (Comfy, too!)

+# Manual Tuning

+The following is highly user-unfriendly, and should ideally never be needed for smooth usage of Clickitongue.
+However, for determined users who find the automatic training almost but not quite good enough, here is how to manually tune Clickitongue.
+First exit Clickitongue, then edit the default.clickitongue config file described earlier.

+For blowing, there are "on" and "off" thresholds for each of three octaves.
+When tweaking a threshold, do so for all three octaves, proportionately - e.g. increase all three by 5% each.

+* If Clickitongue is making you blow too hard to start a click, reduce the "on" thresholds, and/or increase the EWMA alpha.
+* If Clickitongue is leaving the mouse clicked too long after you stop blowing, increase the "off" thresholds, and/or increase the EWMA alpha.
+* If Clickitongue is issuing spurious clicks, increase the "on" thresholds, and/or decrease the EWMA alpha.
+* If Clickitongue is spuriously releasing long clicks (flakey drag+drop / selection), decrease the "off" thresholds, and/or decrease the EWMA alpha.

+For humming, there are on and off thresholds like blowing, and also two "limits".
+These limits suppress the off->on transition when either is exceeded, but do not affect the on->off transition.
+Increasing them may make it easier to trigger hum detection.
+However, their purpose is to prevent even extremely light mouth exhalations from being confused with humming, so increasing them too much is likely to cause problems.

 # Compiling on Windows

 (You can ignore this if you're not interested in working on Clickitongue's